Automattic/jetpack/docs/partners/upgrade-redirection.md

 For hosting partners to get started with upgrade redirecting, there are only two steps:

 1) Be sure to register all sites with the partner API
-2) Send us the relevant purchase URLs for the personal, premium, and professional plans as well as well as a comparison page
+2) Send us the relevant purchase URLs for the personal, premium, and professional plans as well as a comparison page